 Pot and Pet Safety

-With a steady increase in medical marijuana licenses being issued and a more open-minded attitude towards recreational pot use, veterinarians across Canada are dealing with an increase in marijuana toxicity cases in pets, while simultaneously awaiting research that may support potential therapeutic uses.
-Later this year, Canadians will have legal access to cannabis-based edibles, oils, and health and beauty products, which offers an increased opportunity for curious cats and dogs to get into their owner’s stash.
+With a steady increase in medical marijuana licenses being issued and legalization of recreational pot use, veterinarians across Canada are dealing with an increase in marijuana toxicity cases in pets, while simultaneously awaiting research that may support potential therapeutic uses.
+Canadians now have legal access to cannabis flowers and oils, which offers an increased opportunity for curious cats and dogs to get into their owner’s stash if not properly stored or if they’re used to make edibles, creams, or salves.

-With recreational marijuana legalization on the horizon, vets expect to see a significant increase in THC toxicity cases in cats and dogs.
+With recreational marijuana legalized, vets expect to see a significant increase in THC toxicity cases in cats and dogs.
 To help keep your pets safe around pot, we’ve put together these tips to help you keep your critters safe around cannabis, recognize the symptoms of marijuana toxicity, and what to do if you think your pet has eaten or inhaled pot.

 1. Store Your Stash Safely